Skip to the main content

 • Troubleshooting skills

-• The ability to work alone and as a team
+• The ability to work alone and or as part of a team

 • The ability to work under pressure